cometh-hq/android4337/README.md

 - **config**: If not provided, the default configuration will be used ( see [Safe Config](https://github.com/cometh-hq/android4337/blob/main/android4337/src/main/java/io/cometh/android4337/safe/SafeConfig.kt)).
 - **entryPointAddress**: The address of the entry point contract.
 By default, is uses the V7 entry point address.
 - **signer**: If not provided, user operation will be signed with `EcdsaSigner` using the provided credentials.
-For PassKey, use `PassKeySigner`.
+For Passkey, use `PasskeySigner`.
 - **paymasterClient**: If specified, it will be used when preparing the user operation to sponsor gas fees.
 - **gasPriceProvider**: If not provided, the `RPCGasEstimator` will be used with default parameters ( see [Gas Price Provider](https://github.com/cometh-hq/android4337/tree/features/add-docs?tab=readme-ov-file#gas-price-provider)).